magpiemodel/magpiemodel.github.io/_tutorials/t07_RegionalOutputAnalysis.md

 ## Analysis of outputs with the magpie4 library

-If you want to go beyond visual output analysis and predefined output evaluation facilitated by scripts in the model folders **scripts/output/single** and **scripts/output/comparison**, you can use the functionality of the R package *magpie4* (<https://github.com/pik-piam/magpie4>).
-This library contains a list of common functions for extracting outputs from the MAgPIE model which are also the basis for the generation of the automated validation PDF.
-For a quick overview on the functions which are included in the library, you can have a look in the folder **magpie4/R**.
+If you want to go beyond visual output analysis and predefined output evaluation facilitated by scripts, you can use the functionality of the R package **magpie4** (<https://github.com/pik-piam/magpie4>).
+This library contains a list of functions for extracting outputs from the MAgPIE model, which are also the basis for the generation of the automated validation PDF.
+For a quick overview of the functions included in the library, you can have a look in the folder **magpie4/R**.
 The following figure shows a subset of R-files included in
 **magpie4/R**:

 ![Subset of R functions of the magpie4 library](../assets/img/subset_functions_magpie4.png)

-For making yourself familiar with this library, you can open a R/RStudio session and set the MAgPIE model folder as working directory.
+To make yourself familiar with this library, you can open an R/RStudio session and set the MAgPIE model folder as working directory.
 This can be done by using the following command: